 In contrast to many contemporary constructions where time is the enemy, we expect that the houses will assume a painterly romance and a

 natural earthy quality which should invite a patina that intensifies, actually improving over time.
 True durability means not only that buildings be easily maintainable and built from long-lasting materials, but that they be places which give us joy and are worthy of our care over the decades.
 The houses are vibrant so that they might engage and endear a wide spectrum of people, even those uninitiated with architecture.

 Catfiddle Street is a full-size living model for these ideas.
-If architecture and development—the pattern for human settlement—are only sick, and still can still be revived, then this type of place is meant as a cure for the sprawling “habitats” that cover so much of our earth.
+If architecture and development are only sick, and still can still be revived, then this type of place is meant as a cure for the sprawling “habitats” that cover so much of our earth.
 We hope that it will motivate people to edit their lives to take up better spaces, and also encourage others to take trouble in creating places which will pave the way for a healthier, more lasting future.